-- On the inSync Management Console menu bar, click Users > Deployment.
+- On the inSync Management Console, click Users > Deployment.

 - In the Mapping Priority Order section, you can see the existing AD/LDAP Mappings as per their defined priority.
 Click Edit to change the priority of an AD/LDAP Mapping.

-- Edit Mapping Priority Order window displays a list of all the AD/LDAP Mappings.
+- The Edit Mapping Priority Order with a list of all the AD/LDAP Mappings appears.
 Select an AD/LDAP Mapping to change its priority.